-Residents of New Milford won’t have reduced utility bills from this project and all the power has been contracted to Massachusetts companies.
+Residents of New Milford won’t have reduced utility bills from this project.
+The power has been contracted to Massachusetts companies.
 CT’s Department of Energy and the Environment passed on this project because “officials believed the projected power prices were too high…”

 Candlewood Solar will operate in secrecy.
 Candlewood Solar has no obligation to file personal property declarations, income, expense or similar forms.
 In January 2017 former Mayor David Gronbach cast the tie‐ breaking vote at the Town Council to approve a PILOT agreement with Candlewood Solar.
 PILOT agreements are supposed to protect the Town.
 This agreement fails on that.
 With his vote New Milford waived its rights to audits or otherwise inspect records or declarations.